 Here are a few pros and cons of hurricane cutting palms.

 Pruning a palm tree in a proper manner is very much advisable, but do not over-prune or top a palm tree.

-- Leads to a reduction of the width of the palm tree trunk
+- This leads to a reduction of the width of the palm tree trunk.

 How to properly prune a palm tree